-If you have been asked to come to the surgery for an appointment please arrive wearing a mouth and nose covering, if you don't you may not be seen.
+If you have been asked to come to the surgery for an appointment please arrive wearing a mouth and nose covering.

 You can access our 24/7 online consultation and symptom checker through doctorlink by clicking here.
 You will be asked a series of questions to assess your health needs.
 You will then either be given advice, or advised you need an appointment, at which point the surgery will be in contact to offer an appointment with in the recommended time frame.